jml/code.mumak.net/content/2016-10-16-haskell-servant-template.md

 new cookiecutter template at https://github.com/jml/servant-template.
 It'll get you a production-ready web service in 5 minutes or less.

-For some values of "production".
-And "ready".

-Whenever you start any new web service and you actually care about getting it working and available to users, you need to get a few things sorted out:
+Whenever you start any new web service and you actually care about getting it working and available to users, it's very useful to have:

 * logging
 * monitoring